Nescafemix/hintcase/README.md

 ### 4.- Building your own ContentHolder (OPTIONAL)

 Building your own content holder is really easy.
-If you want that you contentHolder was showed on the biggest free space in the screen you shuld extend from HintContentHolder.
+If you want that you contentHolder was showed on the biggest free space in the screen you should extend from HintContentHolder.
 Otherwise, if you want that your ContentHolder can fill all the parent view extends from ExtraContentHolder.
 Both of the base classes (HintContentHolder and ExtraContentHolder) extends from ContentHolder and define its specific getParentLayoutParams to use in your custom ContentHolder.

 In your custom ContentHolder you will need to define your own getView method to return the view that you generated for your hint.